 In the upcoming section, we will discuss the steps you can follow to become a smart contract auditor.

-The Easiest Way to Become a Best Smart Contract Auditors
+The Easiest Way to Become a Best Smart Contract Auditor

-Undoubtedly, the skills of a developer overlap with an auditor.
-Coding is hence one of the prerequisites of becoming a successful auditor.
+Undoubtedly, the skills of a developer overlap with the best crypto auditors.
+Coding is hence one of the prerequisites for becoming a successful auditor.
 Being a developer, it is essential to understand the syntax and semantics of the individual instruction.

 If you are absolutely new to the tech domain, ensure to put in the maximum time to gain programming skills first.